Did you know?

 Consider purchasing trip cancellation insurance.
 Careful though — you typically can’t just cancel a trip and claim compensation.
 These insurance products often require a medical reason (substantiated with a doctor’s note) for cancelling a trip.

-While no one ever expects to cancel their holiday plans, an illness or unexpected problems can occur.
+While no one ever expects to cancel their holiday plans, an illness or unexpected problem can occur.
 Cancellation charges set by airlines, cruise lines, hotels or tour companies can be as much as 100% of the purchase price.

 If you are travelling outside British Columbia, consider purchasing additional out-of-province medical insurance.
 Look at what medical services are covered by BC’s Medical Services Plan while you are away from the province.
 For example, MSP does not cover ambulance service while in another province or outside Canada.
 As well, the cost of medical care outside Canada can be much higher than the amounts payable by MSP.